Policy last updated

 What are VET materials?

-• Where an item or part of an item is consumed or transformed through the undertaking of the VET program the item is deemed as a consumable and is covered by VET materials funding provided to schools.
-Examples include ingredients for a recipe, make up kits, and workbooks students need to complete as part of assessment.
+- Where an item is consumed or transformed through the undertaking of the VET program, the item is deemed as consumable and is covered by VET materials funding provided to schools.
+For example, the ingredients for a recipe that students need to complete as part of assessment.

-• Where an item is retained by a student and is not consumed or transformed (in part or in whole) this item is deemed non-consumable and must be purchased by the student or their family.
-Examples include boots, hammers and hairbrushes.
+- Where an item is retained by a student and is not consumed or transformed (in part or in whole) this item is deemed non-consumable and must be purchased by the student or their family.
+Examples include make-up kits, boots, hammers and hairbrushes.

 The funding of VET materials aims to allow government schools to support VET selection based on a student’s strengths and interests, without the barrier of financial constraints.
 If a student is unable to provide or purchase their own tools and equipment, the school must ensure that the student has free access to tools and equipment as required for the delivery of the curriculum.